plaatsoft/drupal-oostpoort/v6.x/README.txt

  - Show more statistics information on visit admin list page.
  - Return to old datamodel.
  - Clean available data.
+ - Added version banner on main menu page.
+ - Added latest csv upload date on main menu page.
  - BugFix: KerkLidNr is not loaded!
  - BugFix: Member record is not completly update when record is found during CSV upload.
- - BugFix: During address selection, go to detail page, return, selection of address is lost!
+ - BugFix: During address selection, go to detail page, return, selection of address was lost!
- - Retested everything.

 To do List
 ----------
 - Add Block info to each address